 This class will cover designing and drawing your image, how to transfer it to a lino block, and best methods for proper carving to make a long-lasting and reusable stamp.
 Learn about traditional repeat patterns and how to print a large area with just one stamp.
 Your design could be a logo, pattern, words or a hand drawing.
-Once your design is complete, you can stamp it all over a mini fabric banner, tea towel or recycled paper.
+Once your design is complete, you can stamp it all over a range of surfaces.
 You’ll get to take your new stamp and prints home to keep honing your lino skills.
 Explore symmetry and tessellation through the satisfying practice of linocut printmaking.

 What you'll get

 - Your own custom-made linocut stamp

 - All prints you make

 - Just yourself and your imagination